-Jesus appeared to have had a high standard on the subject of marriage.
-Surviving records of Jesus’ words and teachings indicate that Jesus believed women to be equal to men.
+Jesus appeared to have had a high standard on marriage.
+Surviving records of Jesus’ words and teachings suggest that Jesus believed women to be equal to men.
 The equality of the sexes appears peculiar within the context of a patriarchal society.
 Paul saw women as equal partners in the Christian movement.
 The Didache, an early Christian text dating from the first century, implies equality of the sexes.

 At some point patriarchy has been re-established.
 The letters of the early church father may have been rewritten for that reason.
 For instance, 1 Corinthians 11:2-16 has been added later.10 It claims that the man is the head of the family.
 A similar claim is made in the First Epistle to Timothy.11 Scholars believe this letter was written later on and not by Paul like the letter claims.